 A downloaded “static” build of libtorch was still linked dynamically to the binaries after building the software using it.

 Can different versions of libtorch be expected to give the same results?
 At pytorch.org one can download only the latest version (other versions can be downloaded if the link is known, but links to various versions do not seem to be listed somewhere).

+Missing SEIDecodedPictureHash support for RPR in VTM

+In VTM (not just this proposal) RPR is applied immediately before a picture is written to the output file.
+Checksums for the SEIDecodedPictureHash message are calculated based on the pictures in VTM’s internal buffer, which can have different resolution.
+As a results of this both tests EE1-2.3.1 and EE1-2.3.2 had identical SEIDecodedPictureHash values for all pictures.
+This behaviour may be confusing.
+Adding support for SEIDecodedPictureHash for RPR pictures in output resolution might be useful.

 References